Skip to main content

 Why traders choose BWBs:

 • Credit: You can often enter a BWB for a net credit.
-This means that even if the stock goes completely in the wrong direction, you still keep that small credit.
+If the stock moves in the wrong direction, you still keep that credit.

-• Risk: This spread reduces or removes risk on one side, keeping risk defined on the other side.
+• Risk: The spread reduces or removes risk on one side while keeping it defined on the other.

 • Directional bias: You can be bullish or bearish while still having defined risk.
-Even if you’re off by a little bit, there’s a certain amount of forgiveness built in.
+If you’re off by a little, the structure offers some forgiveness.

 Examples: